sebavan/Bololens/readme.md

 ## Summary
 **Bot + Hololens = Bololens**

-This repo provides a nice and easy integration of Chat Bot Clients in Unity application targetting UWP platforms.
-It is mainly developped for Hololens integration.
+This repo provides a nice and easy integration of Chat Bot Clients in Unity application targeting UWP platforms.
+It is mainly developed for Hololens integration.

 As bots and Conversation as a Platform are addressing a new way of interacting through Natural UI, it sounds obvious that bots could have a Digital Identity and Representation.
 What could be better than Mixed Reality to address the issue?